checkly/docs.checklyhq.com/site/content/docs/terraform-provider/testing-scripts-locally.md

     parent: "Terraform provider"
 ---

-Having the possibility to develop Playwright scripts for your browser checks locally will allow you to move faster and with more confidence.
+Having the possibility to run Playwright scripts for your browser checks locally will allow you to develop them faster and with more confidence.

 ## Enabling local script execution